Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/catapult-2/build-2.typ

 )

 == Delegation
+// Physical - digital discrepancy
-- Inventory (collecting materials from the manifest to create the wedges): Ishika & Rory
+- Inventory (collecting materials from the manifest to create the catapult): Ishika & Rory
 - Manufacturing (cutting pieces to size, cleaning sharp edges, & slipping gears): Eric & Ajibola
 - Box and brace the new catapult arm: Makhi, Eric, & Rory
 - Slip two more tooth on the slip gear: Eric